Skip to Main Content

 • Organize collected materials based on research methodology, study design, relevance, and other appropriate criteria.

-• Use tools like Mendeley, or Zotero to manage and organize your references efficiently.
+• Use tools like Mendeley, or Zotero to manage and organize your references efficiently into folder/sub-folders.

 7. Analysis and Interpretation: